 Step 1: Preheat the oven to 350F (177C).

-Step 2: Place the peppers in the ovenproof dish or a casserole with their top facing up.
+Step 2: Place the peppers in an oven-safe or a casserole dish with their top facing up.
 Arrange them in one layer only to prevent the peppers from falling over.

 Step 3: Cover the ovenproof dish or casserole with a lid or foil.